 Currency Exchange & Money Transfers to France

-If you need to convert UK pounds, US dollars, or other currencies into euros and transfer funds to France, we recommend our trusted foreign exchange partners: Currencies Direct (UK & Europe) and Xe.com.
+If you need to convert UK pounds, US dollars, or other currencies into euros and transfer funds to France, we recommend our trusted foreign exchange partners: Xe.com and Currencies Direct (UK and Europe).
 These leading specialists in international money transfers have over fifty years of combined experience and are FCA-authorised providers.
-They offer secure, commission-free transfers and highly competitive exchange rates.
-Whether you’re buying property in France, making regular overseas payments, or a vendor needing to repatriate euros back to your home bank account, our partners provide expert guidance to help you maximise your exchange rate and avoid hidden fees.
-Learn more about how they can assist with your international currency transfers efficiently and securely.
+They offer secure, commission-free transfers and competitive exchange rates.
+Whether you’re buying property in France, making regular overseas payments, or you need to repatriate funds back home, our partners provide expert guidance to help you maximise your exchange rate and avoid fees.
+Learn about how we can assist with your international currency transfers efficiently, and securely.

 Depending on the amount and timescales involved, there are different types of options (spot contract, forward contract, limit order) for your currency requirements.
 International markets are by definition, volatile, and currencies fluctuate constantly, it's not always easy to keep track of the market or know where to turn to for advice.
 We receive enquiries daily about money transfers, mostly for euros, but also for UK pounds, dollars and other foreign currencies, for property purchases, deposits and pension money.
 We are also finding that professionals and companies are getting smarter with their transfers, especially for overseas invoice payments.Try our Foreign Exchange Service